peteasa/examples/README.md

-# parallella examples `old-elink`
+# parallella examples `elink-redesign`

-Examples for COMBINED FPGA and LINUX environment START IN https://github.com/peteasa/parallella branch `old-elink`
+Examples for COMBINED FPGA and LINUX environment START IN https://github.com/peteasa/parallella branch `elink-redesign`

 ### Brief note about this repository